What is orchestration?

 Examples of use

-Enterprises use Docker orchestration for various scenarios, such as managing microservices, deploying large-scale applications, and deploying development and test environments quickly and reliably.
+Enterprises use Docker orchestration for various scenarios, such as managing microservices, deploying applications at scale, and quickly and reliably deploying development and test environments.

 Why choose WebTier for orchestration?

 WebTier it's a proprietary orchestration platform of containers flexible and highly customizable.
-With a'redundant infrastructure, WebTier ensures the operational continuity And there maximum safety for company data.
+With a’redundant infrastructure, WebTier ensures the business continuity And there maximum safety for company data.

-Orchestration with Docker represents a powerful solution for companies that want to effectively and securely manage their containerized applications.
-Thanks to its advanced features, Docker simplifies container management, ensuring optimal performance and high availability in complex IT environments.
+Orchestration with Docker is a powerful solution for companies looking to efficiently and securely manage their containerized applications.
+With its advanced features, Docker simplifies container management, ensuring optimal performance and high availability in complex IT environments.

 Difference between hosting and cloud server